Salt and Sea Soaps - Handmade spa soap, salt scrubs, facial masks, and whipped body butters for beach-inspired beauty!

 Here's a good idea: scoop the dried flowers off the top and use them with some of the clay for a detox soak in the tub.

-If you don't have sensitive skin, you might want to try an exfoliating and cleansing salt scrub for your face.
+If you like salt scrubs for your body, you might want to try a salt scrub for your face.

 Fractionated Coconut Oil has been processed in such a way that it remains liquid even below 76 degrees.
 It will not cause your skin to break out like regular coconut oil can.